Mothers, Eggshells, and the People Who Birth Us

 We tend to simplify our relationships with mothers, often referring back to an incident or series of effects that hang on the shoulder like a yoke.
 As adults, we imagine a chance to reframe a new portrait with warm and fuzzy edges.

-As an extension of the exhibition theme, I also invited 50 artists ranging in age from ten years to nine decades to be part of a collective installation entitled, Mother – Portraits in Petri Dishes.
+As an extension of the exhibition theme, the curator invited 50 artists ranging in age from ten years to nine decades to be part of a collective installation entitled, Mother – Portraits in Petri Dishes.
 Flint glass petri dishes serve as viewing containers to express a portrayal of the mother-figure who influences each path with complex connections forged in the past.
 Together, we might observe a multi-dimensional impression rather than hiding out in our memories.